 Most product sales are made "off-truck" to the Company's customers at their places of business by the Company's sales representatives.
-Revenue is recognized at the time the Company's sales representatives physically deliver products to customers and title passes or when it is accepted by the customer when shipped by third-party delivery.
+Revenue is recognized at the time the Company's sales representatives physically deliver products to customers and title passes or upon acceptance by the customer when shipped by third-party delivery.

 The Company sells roast and ground coffee and tea to The J.M.
 Smucker Company ("J.M.
 Smucker") pursuant to a co-packing agreement.
 The Company recognizes revenue from the co-packing arrangement for the sale of tea on a net basis, net of direct costs of revenue, since the Company acts as an agent of J.M.
 Smucker in such transactions.
-As of December 31, 2013 and June 30, 2013, the Company had \$0.8 million and \$0.3 million, respectively, of receivables relating to this arrangement which are included in "Other receivables" (see Note 6).
+As of March 31, 2014 and June 30, 2013, the Company had \$0.2 million and \$0.3 million, respectively, of receivables relating to this arrangement which are included in "Other receivables" (see Note 6).